-The CSAF concludes a masterful presentation with, “maybe, just maybe, our adversaries will pause long enough to question whether they can accomplish their political objectives by taking us on.”
+The CSAF concluded his presentation with, “maybe, just maybe, our adversaries will pause long enough to question whether they can accomplish their political objectives by taking us on.”
 At that point I thought, that’s the military part of competing and prevailing which we need to ensure.
 Then I thought, but it’s not enough.

 A strategic question comes to mind: how can we broaden Gen Goldfein’s call to arms to a call for superior integration of effects?

 What if our government worked as a team to develop and integrate more than military coalitions?
 Such as security coalitions within the US government and beyond, as appropriate.
 We need to win both wars and battles.
 Not in my lane is a defeatist refrain.

 An answer to this fundamental question resides in former Chairman of the Joint Chiefs of Staff (CJCS) Gen Joseph Dunford ‘s recent letter concerning professional military education.

 In a memorandum to all military services, the CJCS outlined six special areas of emphasis (SAE).
 All of them have a common motivator: a more competitive security environment.
 Each SAE proposes to boost competitiveness in different ways.
 I will briefly interpret and comment on each SAE from a perspective of achieving superior integration via combinations of effects.

 Interpretation: the first SAE, Return to Great Power Competition, calls for more: agile, large-scale, high-end, innovative and lethal capabilities; and thinking about how we study warfare.